MarcoLoc95/BioPhys/book/content/chap1_2.md

 ### Types of errors

 ### How to report a measurement with its error and significant digits.
 Rounding rules.
+In fact, measurements without their range of validity are meaningless.
 + relative error